Ghelder/holbertonschool-low_level_programming/functions_nested_loops/README.md

 ## Print the last digit of a number.
 ## Print every minute of the day.
 ## Print the multiplication table from zero to nine.
+## Add two integers and return the result.